porn/gitconfig/README.md

 # Installation

 The .gitconfig `[include]` syntax requires Git 1.7.10+.
-Though I recommend using the latest stable version if possible.
+Though it is recommended to use the latest stable version if possible.

 1. Download or clone the repository to some directory (e.g. `~/github/porn/gitconfig/`).
 ```